DevExpress/testcafe-studio-docs/articles/documentation/getting-started/README.md

 This Getting Started tutorial guides you through recording your first test, running it and analyzing the results.

-In the tutorial, you will record a test for the [http://devexpress.github.io/testcafe/example](http://devexpress.github.io/testcafe/example) sample page.
+In the tutorial, you will record a test for the [TestCafe sample page](http://devexpress.github.io/testcafe/example).

 The tutorial includes the following steps: